ethankennerly/digestion-defense/engineering.md

 - [ ] Tree node (of a composition in a what graph theorists call a Tree)
     - Parent entity IDs
     - Children entity IDs
-- [x] Receiver (similar to what a Petri Net calls a Place)
-    - Filter component names
-        - String for simple and stable serialization.
-    - Occupant
-        - Entity ID
-- [ ] Transmitter (similar to what a Petri Net calls a Transition)
-    - Activator IDs
-        - Activator is a receiver with an occupant.
-        - Empty represents what a Machination calls a Source.
-    - Inhibitor IDs
-        - Inhibitor is a receiver with an occupant.
-    - Output IDs
-        - Available output is a receiver without an occupant.
-        - Empty represents what a Machination calls a Drain.
-- [x] Selected
-- [ ] Consumable
-    - name

 Navigation components:
 - [ ] nav agent